Ferki-git-creator/fsp/README.txt

 - Automatic pattern length selection for maximum compression
 - Minimized REF overhead to prevent size inflation
 - Handles long repeated patterns efficiently
-- Simple LITERAL + REF format
+- Simple LITERAL + REF format stored as raw bytes
 - Works on any type of data stream
-- No complex data structures needed
 - Cross-language implementable (Python, C, C++, Java, Rust, Go, etc.)
+- Compressed data saved byte-for-byte for exact decompression
+- Testable with speed measurement for compression and decompression

 SUMMARY

-Next-level FSP is simple, universal, and powerful.
+Next-level FSP 2.1 is simple, universal, and powerful.
 It automatically adapts pattern lengths, minimizes unnecessary references, and effectively compresses data with repeated sequences.
 Ideal for text, byte streams, backups, logs, images, or any data with repeated patterns, providing significant file size reduction without data loss.
+Compressed files can be stored and transmitted as raw bytes with exact reconstruction.

 LICENSE